A gentle guide for newcomers

 Bahá'í holy days

-Nine days each year mark the most sacred moments in the lives of the founders of the Bahá'í Faith.
+Sacred days each year mark the most significant moments in the lives of the founders of the Bahá'í Faith.
 Communities gather to remember, pray, and celebrate together — all welcome.

 What to expect →